Marina Tamayo – Biography

 Artist: Marina Tamayo, Flamenco Australia

-Tamayo moved to Sydney permanently in 1996.
-Her Flamenco Sydney classes began in 1998 at The Sydney Dance Company wharf studios, Spanish Dance School, and The Spanish Club Sydney.
-Later, Marina opened her own professional Flamenco studio, as the founder and Director of, Flamenco Australia, 1998.
+Began ballet training in 1972, Flamenco training in Sacromonte Spain, in 1983, and studied full time from 2001 – 2007 Amor de Dios Madrid.
+Moved to Sydney permanently in 2008.
+Started offering Flamenco Sydney classes in 1998 at The Scout Hall in Avalon, Sydney Dance Company Wharf studios, Spanish Dance School, and The Spanish Club Sydney.
+By 2007, Tamayo opened her own professional Flamenco studio and founded Flamenco Australia.

 Flamenco Australia has been operating throughout the Asia Pacific region for over twenty-eight years.
-It hosts international artists, produces major dance works, engages Australian community in classes, tutorials, festivals and shows.
-The company has successfully formed and produced professional touring groups nationally and internationally, such as Flamenco del Mar, Flamenkitas, multi award nominated and winning Hernandez Tamayo Spanish Dance Theatre and currently, Las Peinetas , a six piece Flamenco Ballet company.
+It hosts international artists, produces major dance works, and engages the Australian community in classes, tutorials, festivals and shows.
+The company has successfully formed and produced professional touring groups nationally and internationally, such as Flamenco del Mar, Flamenkitas, multi-award nominated and winning Hernandez Tamayo Spanish Dance Theatre and currently, Las Peinetas, a six-piece Flamenco Ballet company.

 Marina Tamayo has performed, taught and choreographed globally, for over 38yrs.
-Her studies include Ballet in both RAD and Cecchetti , classical pianoforte music composition and theory at The Conservatorium of Music, Audio Engineering and has postgraduate studies in Production Sound Engineering.
-In addition, graduated in 2021 with a Bachelor of Education from Curtin University and currently registered with the NSW Board of Education (NESA) as a Teacher.
+Her studies include Ballet in both RAD and Cecchetti, classical pianoforte music composition and theory at The Conservatorium of Music, Audio Engineering and postgraduate studies in Production Sound Engineering.
+In addition, graduated in 2021 with a Bachelor of Education from Curtin University and am currently registered with the NSW Board of Education (NESA) as a Teacher.

 AWARDS